lloydroc/lloydroc.github.io/content/post/c/read-file-array.md

 # The Jagged Array

 We want to read the file into an array of strings.
 What structure in C represents this file with the highest efficiency and least amount of memory usage?
-An array of pointers where each pointer will point to a null-terminated `char *` - or **string** as we will call it.
-A text file is a highly dynamic data structure because of both the number of lines and the length of each line.
+An array of pointers where each pointer will point to a null-terminated `char *` - or **string** as it is called in C. A text file is a highly dynamic data structure because of both the number of lines and the length of each line.
 Essentially, an efficient way to represent a text file is with a jagged array.

 Let's say we have the following file: